TinSlam/Compiler_Fall2019/README.md

 # Compiler_Fall2019
-A repository for the project of the course, Principles of Compiler Design, in Amirkabir University of Technology.
+A repository for the course project of Principles of Compiler Design, in Amirkabir University of Technology.